lilydjwg/dotvim/pack/general/start/diffchar.vim/README.md

 When the diff mode begins, this plugin detects the limited number of the DiffChange lines, specified by a `g:DiffMaxLines`, in the current visible and upper/lower lines of the window.
-And whenever a cursor is moved onto another line, it detects the DiffChange lines again.
-It is useful for a large file because, independently of the file size, the number of lines to be detected and then the time consumed are always constant.
-Its default is 300 lines (100 lines if an external diff command is not available for performance reason).
+Whenever a cursor is moved onto another line and then the window is scrolled up or down, it dynamically detects the DiffChange lines again.
+Which means, independently of the file size, the number of lines to be detected and then the time consumed are always constant.
+You can specify a positive value as the actual number of DiffChange lines.
-The height of the current window is used instead if the value is less than it.
+The height of the current window is used instead if its value is less than it.
-If 0 is specified, it disables and detects all DiffChange lines only when the diff mode begins.
+A negative value is also allowed as multiples of the window height.
+If 0 is specified, it disables and statically detects all DiffChange lines once the diff mode begins.
+Its default is -3 and detects three times as many lines as the window height.

 While showing the exact differences, when cursor is moved on a difference unit, you can see its corresponding unit with cursor-like highlight in another